- IB

-Examine the relative importance of factors influencing the distribution of athletic facilities in one or more named urban areas.
+Evaluate the relative importance of factors impacting the distribution of athletic facilities in at least one urban area.

 Outline two human and two physical factors that are possible causes of desertification in a hot, arid environment.